Famous Shiva Temples in Garhwal and Kumaon Region of Uttarakhand

 Maha Mrityunjaya Temple

 The priests state that whoever chants the holy Mahamrityunjay mantra in this temple gets rid of fear and death.
-The temple therefore is aptly named after one of the thousand named of Lord Shiva.
+The temple therefore is aptly named after one of the thousand names of Lord Shiva.

 Someshwar Temple